 Eligible students normally meet one or more of the criteria below:

-- Estranged Student (18-25yrs living independently with no contact with parents or family network)
+- Estranged Students (18-25yrs living independently with no contact with parents or family network)

-- refugees, those that have experienced serious disruption to formal education
+- Refugees (have experienced serious disruption to formal education)

 To help you: